ONSdigital/spring-cloud-config-server/README.md

 ##################################################
 - start the Spring Cloud Config server

-- verify it sees the props for the NotifyGW: curl http://localhost:8888/notifygatewaysvc/default -v -X GET 200 Long json reflecting the content of /home/centos/springcloudtest/notifygatewaysvc.yml
+- verify it sees the default props for the NotifyGW: curl http://localhost:8888/notifygatewaysvc/default -v -X GET 200 Long json reflecting the content of /home/centos/springcloudtest/notifygatewaysvc.yml

+- verify it sees the PROD props for the NotifyGW: curl http://localhost:8888/notifygatewaysvc/prod -v -X GET 200 Long json reflecting the content of /home/centos/springcloudtest/notifygatewaysvc.yml and notifygatewaysvc-prod.yml

 - verify that a change to /home/centos/springcloudtest/notifygatewaysvc.yml is reflected on the fly
     - change a property's value (make sure you do git add and commit)